Validated Patterns

 vaultPolicy: validatedPatternDefaultPolicy

-By default, Vault password policy generates the passwords for you.
+By default, the Vault password policy generates the passwords for you.
 However, you can create your own passwords.

 When defining a custom password for the database users, avoid using the $ special character as it gets interpreted by the shell and will ultimately set the incorrect desired password.